IDNI/parser/README.md

 More detailed information about this CLI can be found on page [`TGF tool`](docs/tgf_tool.md)

-TGF is an EBNF-based form to describe grammars.
-Specification of the form can be found on page [`Tau Grammar Form`](docs/tau_grammar_form.md).
+TGF is an EBNF-based format to describe grammars.
+Specification of the form can be found on page [`Tau Grammar Format`](docs/tau_grammar_format.md).

 ## Tutorials